How to Keep Your Pets Safe This Winter

 Prepare your pooch for long hikes

-Part of the fun of winter is going outside with dogs, who often love running and playing the snow.
-“If want to take your dog for a couple hours of hiking in cold conditions, be prepared,” Dr. Frank says.
+Part of the fun of winter is going outside with dogs, who often love running and playing in the snow.
+“If want to take your dog for a couple of hours of hiking in cold conditions, be prepared,” Dr. Frank says.
 “You need to carry food and water for the dog—even in winter conditions, they can get dehydrated.”
-If you’re heading into the wild for longer than a couple of hours, he definitely recommends including your dog, if it likes cold weather.
+If you’re heading into the wild for longer than a couple of hours—perhaps to one of these 12 pet-friendly national parks you need to visit with your dog—he definitely recommends including your dog, if it likes cold weather.
 For a four-hour hike or longer, Dr. Frank says you can bring energy bars made for dogs.
 They’re rich in simple glucose, so they’ll give quick energy to your pup in the snowy woods.

 You’ll also want to protect dogs’ paws during serious excursions.
 “Boots make sense if you do something intense, for a couple of hours or more,” Dr. Frank says.
+(We like these from Frisco.)
 However, he adds that you’ll need to take them off your dog every hour or two and check their feet.
 Dogs sweat from their paws, so be sure no ice balls have formed, and make sure no tiny stones are caught inside the bootie.

 If you’re camping overnight, or if you take breaks during a long outing in very cold conditions, bring along a warming vest or harness for your dog.
 These use warming gel packs just like the ones you can keep in your pockets or boots.